 Clouds for Comment responds to the vision of 19th century landscape painters such as Albert Bierstadt, Frederic Edwin Church, and Thomas Moran.
 As the photographs get larger, they take on the same scale as well as some of the visual language of many of the Hudson River School paintings.
 And like the American landscape painters were, I am inspired by the work of John Constable and J.M.W.
 Turner.

 In the series Clouds for Comment, I post my photographs of skies in social media such as flickr.com.
 People make written comments on the photos, and I superimpose a selection of their words on my prints.
 The text on my prints gets smaller as the prints get bigger.
 Since I want to make sure that the text is legible, I use relatively large text on the online photos.
-A 30 by 40 inch print of the same image has 8 or 10 point text, and often a few more comments than the online version.
-Mostly I prefer that the text is quieter, that it is something that is discovered when the viewer gets close to the print.
+A 30 x 40 inch print of the same image has 8 or 10 point text, and often a few more comments than the online version.
+Mostly, I prefer that the text is quieter, that it is something that is discovered when the viewer gets close to the print.

 One viewer of Clouds for Comment noted that according to the theories of Mikhail Bakhtin, I give authority to the words of others by placing them on my photographs.
 I disagree.
 Instead, more in line with the philosophy of Martin Buber, I recognize the existence of the speaker and engage in a relationship.
 In contrast to Alfred Stieglitz, I start a conversation with my photographs and anyone may join the dialogue.

 Skies and clouds are rich in metaphor and references.
 They are an archetype of the mysteries and magnificence of the divine.
-The Jews were led out of Egypt to the Promised Land by a cloud pillar, and through much of ancient Judaism the cloud was used as a symbol for Yahweh.
+The Jews were led out of Egypt to the Promised Land by a cloud pillar.
+And through much of ancient Judaism, the cloud was used as a symbol for Yahweh.
 Both Jesus and Muhammad rose to heaven in a cloud, and the Greek and Roman gods reside in the sky.
 Clouds represent creation, wisdom, power, protection and fertility.
-In Chinese poetry and in Taoist writings “clouds and rain” refer to sexual practices, sometimes in connection with the spiritual.
+In Chinese poetry and in Taoist writings, “clouds and rain” refer to sexual practices, sometimes in connection with the spiritual.
 Other symbolic meaning of clouds found in such areas as tarot, armor, vernacular language and dream interpretation include epiphany, revelation, confusion, potential, impermanence, contemplation, creativity, higher truth and divine communication.

 Clouds for Comment responds to the state of photography today, where everyone has a camera, everything is photographed, and the lines between the artistic and the personal, the hobbyist and the professional, the author and the audience are blurred.
-It’s easy to get good results with new digital cameras; sophisticated software and firmware anticipate and correct what were previously common technical pitfalls.
-Anyone can post or publish their work, and comment on the work of others.
+It’s easy to get good results with new digital cameras—sophisticated software and firmware anticipate and correct what were previously common technical pitfalls.
+Anyone can post or publish their work and comment on the work of others.